Judith A. Rubin: Films

 Having started in television in the late 1960s with Mr. Rogers' Neighborhood, Rubin has been making films since the early 1970s.
-She stated that film aided in teaching about art therapy when words were often not completely adequate.
+She stated that film aided in teaching about art therapy when words were not completely adequate.
 Her first film in 1972, We'll Show You What We're Gonna Do, documented a therapeutic art program with blind children.
 Shortly after, she created Children and the Arts which highlighted the therapeutic value of the arts when working with children who were at-risk for problem behavior.
 Since then, she has created six other films: Beyond Words (art therapy with older adults), Breakthrough (artists in analytic therapy), Art Therapy: A Universal Language for Healing (art therapy around the world), Yes You Can! (art therapy for people with disabilities), and Art Therapy Has Many Faces (now subtitled in 14 languages).
 With her drama therapy colleague, Dr. Eleanor Irwin, she has produced The Green Creature Within (multimodal therapy with adolescents), and Creative Healing in Mental Health (art and drama in assessment and therapy).

-Rubin's current efforts with Expressive Media Inc. reflect on her involvement with film as an artistic medium.
-The mission of Expressive Media Inc., to educate both the public and professionals about the healing power of the arts, is an actualization of Rubin's goals as a person and an art therapist.
+In 2016 she appeared in Art Therapy: The Movie.